-ASVAB + MS-CPAS or Industry Certification Must have an ASVAB AFQT score of 36 plus one of the following: CPAS score that meets the attainment level assigned by Federal Perkins requirements (Year 1 and 2 combined for an average of 60 or above) OR Industry certification attainment based upon industry standards (only MDE approved certifications may be used) ACT WorkKeys + MS-CPAS2 or Industry Certification Must have a WorkKeys Silver Level plus one of the following: CPAS score that meets the attainment level assigned by Federal Perkins requirements (Year 1 and 2 combined for an average of 60 or above) OR Industry certification attainment based upon industry standards (only MDE approved certifications may be used)
+ASVAB + MS-CPAS or Industry Certification ASVAB (PICAT prescreen scores are not allowable) score of 36 plus one (1) of the following: 1.
+CPAS score that meets the attainment level assigned by Federal Perkins requirements OR 2.
+Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint ACT WorkKeys + MS-CPAS or Industry Certification WorkKeys Silver Level plus one (1) of the following: CPAS score that meets the attainment level assigned by Federal Perkins requirements OR Earn approved Industry Certification specified in the Career Pathway's Assessment Blueprint

-Reference: State Board Policy 3804 Effective: February 21, 2014 Updated: January 2017
+Reference: State Board Policy 3804 Effective: February 21, 2014

+Updated: January 2017